im-a-kookie/ParallelCore/README.md

 - **Model-Driven Design**: Create logic models and run them concurrently through parallelized containers
 - **Command Reflection**: Discover and call methods dynamically at runtime using command strings and attributed methods.
+- **IL Generation**: Uses ILGeneration to dynamically and efficiently map parameters into method signatures
 - **Thread-Aware Delegates**: Delegates generated for model methods are executed within the thread context of the model.
 - **Patterns and Synchronization**: Implements the Observer, Message, and ThreadPool patterns, and various synchronization mechanisms.